55+ Communities in Torrance California

 There’s a comfort and many advantages in remaining in a home you have lived in for many years instead of moving to a totally new or unfamiliar environment.
 However, new studies suggests this might not be the best option for everyone.
 The potential financial drawbacks to remodeling or renovating might actually be more costly than the long-term benefits.
 Many seniors do not want to be burdened with the yard work and necessary house upkeeps.

 A recent report from the Joint Center for Housing Studies of Harvard University (JCHS) titled Housing America’s Older Adults explained, “Given their high homeownership rates, most older adults live in single-family homes.
-Of the 24 million homeowners age 65 and over, fully 80 percent lived in detached single-family units
+Of the 24 million homeowners age 65 and over, fully 80 percent lived in detached single-family units…The majority of these homes are now at least 40 years old and therefore may present maintenance challenges for their owners.”

 If you’re in the similar situation, 30 or so years ago you probably had a growing family and had purchased a 4-bedroom house on a large lot with good schools and safe neighborhood.
 It was a great choice for your growing family, and you still love that home.